 why a 30-50% level may be better than 80-90%.

 There are several different brands of pellets on the market.
-Most are designed to be nutritionally complete, although some of the smaller brands may not be, and Harrisons is the only organic pellet that is formulated to be nutritionally complete.
+Most are designed to be nutritionally complete, although some of the smaller brands may not be, and Harrisons is the only organic pellet that is formulated to be nutritionally complete, and other 'organic' brands may not provide vitamin D and be lacking in other important nutrients.
 Some people prefer to avoid pellets with artificial coloring, although many cockatiels prefer the colored pellets.
 Nutriberries are nutritionally equivalent to pellets but look like seed balls, so many cockatiels accept them easily; some tiels prefer to have their human crush the balls so the bird can pick up the loose pieces.
 Nutriberries are easily available in the US and Canada but may be unavailable or very expensive in other places.

 How do you teach a cockatiel to eat pellets and vegetables?
 Frequently the answer is SLOWLY.
 Don't listen to recommendations to take away the bird's regular food in an attempt to force it to eat the new foods, because this sometimes ends with the bird starving to death.
 It's all right to offer only the new foods for a couple of hours in the morning to encourage the bird to eat them, but the bird's regular food should be available for most of the day.
 There are tips for encouraging a bird to eat new foods in our Diet Conversions article.